 - Hand sanitizer should always be available for consumer use.

 - Make sure to have trash receptacles nearby for waste.

 - Remember to have paper towel and plenty of cleaning spray solution available to wipe any spills.

 - The United Dairy Industry of Michigan has nutrition information, handouts and other resources available for consumers.
-Please call us at 1-800-241-MILK (6455).
+Please call us at 1-517-349-8923.

-- Single serve milk may be purchased through your local grocer if ordered in advance.
+- Single serve milk and large quantities of dairy foods may be purchased through your local grocer if ordered in advance.
 Check with your local grocer, supermarket Store Director or Dairy Manager on product availability.

-Many single-serve dairy products, if pre-ordered, can be purchased at Gordon’s Food Service Marketplace Stores.
+- Many single-serve dairy foods, if pre-ordered, can be purchased at Gordon’s Food Service Marketplace Stores.
 Click here for a list of store locations or call 1-800-968-6525 to find a location near you.